Mountain View, California

-Mountain View is a city in Santa Clara County, California, United States.
-Named for its views of the Santa Cruz Mountains, it has a population of 82,376.
+Mountain View is a city in Santa Clara County, California, United States, part of the San Francisco Bay Area.
+Named for its views of the Santa Cruz Mountains, the population was 82,376 at the 2020 census.

 Mountain View was integral to the early history and growth of Silicon Valley, and is the location of many high technology companies.
 In 1956, William Shockley established Shockley Semiconductor Laboratory in Mountain View, the first company to develop silicon semiconductor devices in Silicon Valley.
-Today, Mountain View houses the headquarters of many of the world's largest technology companies, including Google and Alphabet Inc., Unicode Consortium, Intuit, NASA Ames research center, and major headquarter offices for Microsoft, Symantec, 23andMe, LinkedIn, Samsung, and Synopsys.
+Mountain View houses the headquarters of many of the world's largest technology companies, including Google and Alphabet Inc., Intuit, NASA Ames Research Center, and former or existing headquarters for Symantec, 23andMe, LinkedIn, Samsung, Quora and Synopsys.

 History

+The fertile land between the Santa Cruz Mountains and the shores of the southern San Francisco Bay once supported multiple villages of the indigenous Ohlone people.
+Spanish missionaries utilized the land for sheep pastures.

 The Mexican land grant of Rancho Pastoria de las Borregas was given in 1842 by Alta California Governor Juan Alvarado to Francisco Estrada.
-This grant was later passed on to Mariano Castro, who sold half of the land to Martin Murphy Jr.

-Eventually, the former land grant was developed as the cities of Mountain View and Sunnyvale.
+This grant was later passed on to Mariano Castro, who sold half of the land to Martin Murphy Jr. Eventually, the former land grant was developed as the cities of Mountain View and Sunnyvale.

 The southwest shore of San Francisco Bay was settled by European-Americans in 1852 as a stagecoach station.
 This was after the United States acquired California.
 By the early 1900s, it was a shipping point for fruit and grain, as well as a center of religious book publishing.

 The early pioneers were commonly buried at the old cemetery between Mercy & Church, off Castro Street.
 This is now the site of the present city library and park, known as Pioneer Park.

 Residents

-Reverend Henry Merrill Henderson, born in Maryland, arrived here at age 35 with his family in 1852; he was meeting relatives: the Ricketts and others who had migrated from Missouri and Kentucky.
-He was the first Baptist minister in town.
-He soon rode a circuit for preaching, going by horseback to Half-Moon Bay and McCarthysville for services.

-Later that year, Seligman Weilheimer and his brother Samuel immigrated from Dossenheim, Baden, Germany.
-They settled on the next plot, and in 1856 built the first big general merchandise store in the settlement.
+In 1852, Seligman Weilheimer and his brother Samuel immigrated from Dossenheim, Baden, Germany.
+They built the first big general merchandise store in the settlement in 1856.